 - Philadelphia Black Pride Celebration – annually in April.

-- PrideDay LGBTQ Parade and Festival – takes place during International Gay and Lesbian Pride Month in June and features live music, DJs, food and drinks.
+- PrideDay LGBTQ Parade and Festival – takes place during International Gay Pride Month in June and features live music, DJs, food and drinks.
 A festive parade, the signature event, runs from the Gayborhood to Penn’s Landing.